 If you want to work in the field of psychology, you’ll need to earn at least an undergraduate college-level education.
 While there are some jobs available to those with bachelor’s degrees, most careers in the field require a master’s degree or higher.

 There are many options when it comes to graduate school and a lot of things for you to consider.
-You’ll need to figure out the path you want your career to take, determine what you want in a program, and meet the admissions requirements of your top-choice schools.
+You’ll need to figure out the path you want your career to take, determine what you want in a program, and meet the admissions requirements of your preferred schools.
 The exact steps you’ll take will depend on your goals, but in general, there are six main points to hit as you work to earn your grad school acceptance.

 Pick a Career Path or Specialty